Swiftly1/DictionaryList/README.md

 # How does it work?

-Basically it represents all those lists as a tree and stores pair of list (element and optional value)
+Basically it represents all those lists as a tree and stores pairs of list's elements and **NULL or if that was the last element, then the value**

 For example, for those lists, the tree will look like: